harveypekar/3dgraphics/project/description.md

 Do the same for `Dirt`: add a layer on top of the stone, make sure it's interesting.
 There should be parts of the world with a thicker layer of dirt, and some parts where the stone surfaces and there is no dirt.

-Once you're satisfied with your result, you're ready to move on.
+Once you're satisfied with your result, you're ready to move on to shading.

+### Shading

+Our shading is pretty basic now.
+Let's improve it.

+Change the dirt and stone shaders to be better.
+Try to match the typical mincraft look.
+You'll want to use a texture.
+Find fitting textures online.
+Don't forget to check the license and to add the assets to your attributions file.

+When you use

 ### Multiple chunks